 - The Pros and Cons of Living Off-Campus or On-Campus

 - How to set up a timetable for study

 Nutrition and Dietetics is how many years course?

-In Nigeria, if you gain admission to study Nutrition and Dietetics at the university through JAMB UTME, you will study Nutrition and Dietetics for five years.
+In Nigeria, if you gain admission to study Nutrition and Dietetics degree course at the university through JAMB UTME, you will study Nutrition and Dietetics for five years.
 If you gain admission through direct entry, you will study this course for four years.
-And of course there is room for more years if you have an extension; the aftermath of carryover courses.
+And of course, there is room for more years if you have an extension; the aftermath of carryover courses.

 Nutrition and Dietetics is under which faculty in Nigeria?

 According to JAMB, a body responsible for your admission into the University or other institutions, Nutrition and Dietetics is under the Faculty/School/College of Medical, Pharmaceutical and Health Science but may also be under a different faculty in some universities in Nigeria.

 - How to Deal With Problems Related to Your Studies

 - How to Request For Missing Result, Scripts or A Remark